ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - `i2c_master_transfer` takes a `uint32_t` instead of a function pointer type for its `handler` argument.

 - `i2c_slave_receive` should return an enumeration of the slave mode.
-Currently, it returns one of four integers.
-Depending on what mode the peripheral is in, this is much more suited to an enumeration.
+Currently, it returns one of four integers, depending on what mode the peripheral is in.
+This is much more suited to an enumeration.

 - The behavior of the `stop` parameter in `i2c_write`  is not consistent across platforms.